Unify Your Membership Messaging

 Some stations plan each break on a single page of paper or ask hosts to deliver message points from recipe cards that can be mixed and matched.
 Others use a web-based planning software such as PledgeDriver® that functions like a traffic system for pledge messaging.
 Choose a method that makes sense for your station, and a method that your hosts will find easy use.

 Scripting takes planning, coaching, and the buy-in of your broadcast team.
-But in the grand scheme of things, the result will be a pledge drive that takes its proper place in your station’s total fundraising plan.
+But in the grand scheme of things, the result will be a pledge drive that takes its proper place in your station’s total fundraising, promotion, and marketing plan.